- Strengthen Your Chances

-Over 850 U.S. colleges are "test optional"—meaning they don't require test scores, at least from most students.
+More than 1,000 U.S. colleges are "test optional,” meaning the college doesn't require test scores, at least not from most students.

-- Some colleges may determine your test-optional eligibility using an index calculated from your GPA and SAT or ACT scores.
+- Some test-optional schools may determine your test-optional eligibility using an index calculated from your GPA, test scores, and class rank.

 How to Find Out Which Colleges Are Test Optional